 Authoritative leadership and directive leadership share a number of traits.
 The biggest difference, however, is that power can be more distributed under directive leadership.
 A handful of leaders might set goals and deliver specific instructions and tasks to subordinates under directive leadership, for example.
 But power is even more centralized under authoritarian leadership.
 One individual establishes policies, goals, and direction without input from anyone else in the organization.

 Culture of compliance.
 Authoritative leaders can struggle to foster an organizational culture of empowerment or professional development.
 Employees might not feel valued as individuals, and they might not see a clear connection between their individual success and overall organizational success.
 Ultimately, this type of organizational culture signals to millennials that they’ll need to look for a job elsewhere to gain professional advancement.
 Millennials now hold the largest share of the U.S. labor market—and they prefer working in a holacracy rather than a hierarchy.
 They believe that good ideas should be heard, regardless of where they come from.
 This idea is at odds with the rank-and-file culture that authoritative leadership fosters.
 Additionally, research indicates that baby boomers are—surprisingly—slightly less likely than millennials to view workplace hierarchies as effective.
 Baby boomers were also found to value leaders who are “team oriented” and “participative” slightly more than millennials.
 So, a culture of compliance could face resistance from workers of all ages.

 Setting the Tone for Your Organization’s Culture

 Your leadership style sets the tone for your organization’s culture.
-It’s up to leaders to not only establish goals, policies, and the overall direction of organizations—but to decide who gets a voice in the process, and how goals and policies are implemented.
-When implementing a culture program, it’s important to consider which leadership style you want to define your organization’s culture.
+It’s up to leaders not only to establish goals, policies, and the overall direction of organizations but also to decide who gets a voice in the process and how goals and policies are implemented.
+When assessing how to refine your company’s culture, it’s important to consider which leadership style you want to define that culture.